-Originally constructed in 1608 and rebuilt in baroque style from 1719 to 1738, this church/convent ceased to have a religious function in the 1840s.
-In the late 1980s crypts and religious objects were excavated, and many were later incorporated into the Museo de Arte Religioso, which displays religious paintings, silverware, woodcarvings and ceramics.
-Since 2005 part of the old monastery has functioned as a children's theater for the neighborhood's young residents.
-Some of Havana's best classical concerts are hosted in the old nave.
+Originally constructed in 1608 and rebuilt in baroque style from 1719 to 1738, this church-convent ceased to have a religious function in the 1840s after being 'desecrated' by the Protestant British during the Seven Years' War.
+In the late 1980s crypts and religious objects were excavated; these were later incorporated into the Museo de Arte Religioso, which displays religious paintings, silverware, woodcarvings and ceramics.
+Visitors can examine the convent's old cloisters and climb the rickety tower for an extra CUC$1.

 The former church is more famous today as Havana's premier classical-music venue.
 Weekly concerts (6pm Saturday) are held in the nave, which benefits from excellent acoustics.